In this article, we are going to cover Important ASP.NET Core interview questions and answers, which will help you to pass your next job interview.

 });

-In context.Response.Redirect, if you passed the second parameter as true then your redirect will work as a permanent redirect with 301 as HTTP status, which helps you in Search Engine Optimization (SEO).
+In context.Response.Redirect, if you pass the second parameter as true then your redirect will work as a permanent redirect with 301 as HTTP status, which helps you in Search Engine Optimization (SEO).

 8. AddSingleton() vs AddTransient() vs AddScope() in ASP.Net Core